Chidvy/tariff-job-market-analysis/README.md

 In practical terms:

-- some sectors benefit
+- Some sectors benefit
-- some sectors stagnate
+- Some sectors stagnate
-- some sectors absorb delayed downstream pressure
+- Some sectors absorb delayed downstream pressure
-- headline job growth can mask divergence underneath
+- Headline job growth can mask divergence underneath

 ---